Reine Village in Lofoten Islands, Norway

-- UK vehicles may need to display a GB sticker on the rear of the vehicle when travelling in the EU (excluding Ireland), even if the registration plate has a GB identifier.
+- UK vehicles will need to display a UK sticker on the rear of the vehicle which has GB registration plates when travelling in the EU except in Ireland.

-- UK businesses trading in EU countries will still be subject to VAT on EU travel and may need to register for VAT in each member state.
-They would then have to reclaim input VAT, and remit VAT on the price paid by the consumer.
-European Commission guidance on VAT is available here.
+- UK businesses trading in EU countries (although zero rated by UK HMRC) are still subject to VAT on EU travel and may need to register for VAT in each member state.
+UK businesses would then have to reclaim input VAT, and remit VAT on the price paid by the consumer.
+Further information can be found on our TOMS page.

-- Subject to negotiation between EU and the UK, allowances and restrictions for goods brought into the EU from the UK and vice versa may be re-introduced and subject to customs checks and duty if over allowance.
-This is possible due to plans announced by UK Government on 10 February 2020.
+- Allowances and restrictions for goods brought into the EU from the UK have been re-introduced and are subject to customs checks and duty if over allowance.

-- Animal origin products such as ham and cheese could be prohibited in a traveller’s luggage.
-Exceptions would be provided for certain types such as infant food or for medical reasons.
-Further information from EU on travel between EU and the UK.
+- Animal origin products such as ham and cheese are prohibited in a traveller’s luggage.
+Exceptions are provided for certain types such as infant food or for medical reasons.
+Further information from European Commission (section 4.1 and 5.3) and here.

 Disclaimer: While best efforts have been made to verify the accuracy of the information, the information displayed on this page should be used as guidance only.